How To Apply

-Below is an overview of the process for the selection of the developer participants and schematic projects.
-When you apply to join the development team in the next Institute, you'll be asked to submit several pieces of information:
+When you apply to be a development team in the Institute, you'll be asked to submit several pieces of information:

 - The proposed development is a realistic, buildable project which will be in the schematic design phase by the time of the Institute.